IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   PEN MUST be encoded using the same endianness as the Section Header Block it is within the scope of.

-* Custom Data: the custom data, padded to a 32 bit boundary.
+* Custom Data: the custom data, padded to a 32-bit boundary.